mattermost-community/mattermost-plugin-custom-attributes/README.md

 An attribute should have a `Name` field for what is displayed in the user interface as the attribute and an array of `UserIDs` for the users this attribute should apply to.
 The `Name` field can include Markdown, emojis and links.

+You can fill an array of Mattermost team ID's to the `TeamIDs` parameter, and the `Name` will then be displayed for all members of these teams.

 You can also add an array of Mattermost group ID's to the `GroupIDs` parameter.
-The `Name` will then be displayed for all memebers who are apart of that group.
+The `Name` will then be displayed for all members who are apart of that group.

 Below is an example: